All about life on the smallholding

 Animals

-I have a variety of animals on my six-acre smallholding, which include three micro pigs called Dotty, Dolly and Huxley, five pygmy goats called Peewee, Gurt, Sweetpea, Bonnie and Clyde, three miniature Mediterranean donkeys called Jasper, George and Flynn, a couple of miniature Shetland ponies called Chief (who really is the boss) and Jo-Jo.
-In 2020, I introduced Joan and Jett to the smallholding, two beautiful, friendly Valais Blacknose Sheep who are currently running with the ram and will hopefully have lambs in early 2024.
+In 2020, I introduced Joan and Jett to the smallholding.
+They are two beautiful, friendly Valais Blacknose ewes who were bred at the end of 2023 and produced three gorgeous lambs between them in the Spring of 2024.
+Over the years, I have added to my flock and now have eleven sheep, including Joan and Jett’s offspring.
 A friend gifted me two gorgeous bottle-fed lambs in 2023: a wether called Kevin and a beautiful ewe called Kerry.
 These two didn’t have the best start in life when their mothers rejected them, but with a lot of love and care (and evenings in front of the fire watching television), they are now thriving!
 I also have a small flock of chickens who produce the most delicious eggs.

 Produce